lovilovasz/vac-tracker-api/README.md

 # vac-tracker-api
- Track your pats vaccinations.
-Receive notification about expiring vaccination and much more.
+ Track your petEntities vaccinations.
+Receive notification about expiring vaccinationEntity and much more.